calum74/sequence/README.md

 Version 2: 347.1 ms
 ```

-Here, we do see some slowdown (a factor of 3) but this is over an extremely tight loop, and the overhead per iteration is 235 ns on my CPU.
+Here, we do see some slowdown (a factor of 3) but this is over an extremely tight loop, and the overhead per iteration is 235ns on my CPU.
 The explanation I can think of is that the compiler just did a better job on the C code.

 ## Thread safety